education.vic.gov.au

 Students transitioning/moving schools

-Completing the profile process is the responsibility of the school that the student is attending when the profile is held.
+Completing the profile process is the responsibility of the school that the student is attending when the profile meeting is held.
 This means that if a student moves to another Victorian government school, the new school will be responsible for completing the profile process.
 This includes when a student transitions from a primary school to a secondary school.
 The outgoing and incoming school should discuss the status of the profile request and agree to a plan for progressing through the profile process.
-Either school can contact the facilitator service to arrange for the profile request to be transferred to the student’s new school.
+The facilitator service must be notified of these arrangements in advance of the meeting.
+Either school may contact the facilitator service to arrange for the profile request to be transferred to the student’s new school.
 The facilitator service will advise both schools of their responsibilities and next steps for both schools to complete the profile process.

 Identifying students to undertake a Disability Inclusion Profile